kosamad/SomScience/README.md

 * [Git](https://git-scm.com/) - for version control, using the Gittpod terminal to commit to Git and Push to GitHub.

-* [Bootstrap version 5.3](https://getbootstrap.com/) - to onput different features of the website and assist responsive styling.
+* [Bootstrap version 5.3](https://getbootstrap.com/) - to input different features of the website and assist responsive styling using the drid system.

 * [Font Awesome:](https://fontawesome.com/) - to add familiure icons and improve the UX.